onyx-and-iris/gignr/README.md

 # gignr

-> ⚠️ **Work in Progress**: This project is still being actively developed.
-Expect changes and improvements!

 `gignr` is a powerful **CLI tool** designed to help developers fetch, manage, and create `.gitignore` templates with ease.
 It integrates templates from **GitHub**, **TopTal**, and user-defined repositories.

 ## ✨ Features